Published: April 27, 2021 | Last Updated: June 25, 2024

 Intimacy Coordinators are a new and necessary profession, bridging the gap between uncomfortable moments, sexual harassment, and inexperienced directors.

-The few minutes of simulated sex can take hours or days to film, and if produced incorrectly, can ruin careers forever.
+The few minutes of simulated sex can take hours or days to film and, if produced incorrectly, can ruin careers forever.